 Search for professional photographers who specialize in headshots.
 Be sure the photographer you choose is relevant in your area, and others who work as actors are knowledgeable about them first.

 4. Get Educated.

 Learning is an essential part of taking your career (in any industry) to the next level.
-Search for acting classes and workshops in your area.
-Oftentimes, you can take a class for free in order to determine if a specific class is right for you.
+Search for acting classes and workshops in your area, and you may even find that you can audit a class free of charge to determine if a specific class is right for you.

 Networking is an essential part of working within any industry because you never know who you’ll meet!

 6. Attend Film Festivals

 There are many film festivals throughout Atlanta.
 Such as The Atlanta Film Festival, The BronzeLens Film Festival, and the Atlanta Shortsfest, Just to name a few.
 Attending film festivals, you can view short films and documentaries and network with film directors and producers.

 7. Work For Free

 Working for free is one way you can not only get a speaking role, but you can also either get a lead or feature role, too.
 This is also a sure way for you to showcase your talent as an actor and a great way for you to create a demo reel.